ajppp/cz2006-grocery-app/README.md

 ---

 ## TODO
-- [ ] add Settings class and layout
+- [x] add Settings class and layout
+- [ ] add alert dialogs for all of the buttons in Settings
-- [ ] use Snackbar to display messages to the user
+- [ ] use Snackbar to display messages to the user (Inventory, Shopping List etc.)
 - [x] add a menuInflater to Inventory to add items
 - [ ] figure out how to use DatePickerDialog.OnSetDateListener
 - [ ] add AlertDialog to add and delete items?